Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Switch Transformer

 We use Mesh-Tensorflow (MTF) \citep{shazeer2018mesh} which is a library, with similar semantics and API to Tensorflow \citep{abadi2016tensorflow} that facilitates efficient distributed data and model parallel architectures.
 It does so by abstracting the physical set of cores to a logical mesh of processors.
 Tensors and computations may then be sharded per named dimensions, facilitating easy partitioning of models across dimensions.
 We design our model with TPUs in mind, which require statically declared sizes.
 Below we describe our distributed Switch Transformer implementation.

 \textbf{Distributed Switch Implementation.} All of our tensor shapes are statically determined at compilation time, but our computation is \emph{dynamic} due to the routing decisions at training and inference.
 Because of this, one important technical consideration is how to set the \emph{expert capacity}.
-The expert capacity -- the number of tokens each expert computes -- is set by evenly dividing the number of tokens in the batch across the number of experts, and then further expanding by a \emph{capacity factor},
+The expert capacity---the number of tokens each expert computes---is set by evenly dividing the number of tokens in the batch across the number of experts, and then further expanding by a \emph{capacity factor},

 A capacity factor greater than 1.0 creates additional buffer to accommodate for when tokens are not perfectly balanced across experts.
 If too many tokens are routed to an expert (referred to later as dropped tokens), computation is skipped and the token representation is passed directly to the next layer through the residual connection.
 Increasing the expert capacity is not without drawbacks, however, since high values will result in wasted computation and memory.
 This trade-off is explained in Figure \ref{fig:capacity_factor}.
 Empirically we find ensuring lower rates of dropped tokens are important for the scaling of sparse expert-models.
+Throughout our experiments we didn't notice any dependency on the number of experts for the number of tokens dropped (typically $<1\%$).
+Using the auxiliary load balancing loss (next section) with a high enough coefficient ensured good load balancing.
 We study the impact that these design decisions have on model quality and speed in Table \ref{tab:top1_vs_moe}.

 \textbf{A Differentiable Load Balancing Loss.} To encourage a balanced load across experts we add an auxiliary loss \citep{shazeer2017outrageously,shazeer2018mesh,lepikhin2020gshard}.
 As in \cite{shazeer2018mesh,lepikhin2020gshard}, Switch Transformers simplifies the original design in \cite{shazeer2017outrageously} which had separate load-balancing and importance-weighting losses.
 For each Switch layer, this auxiliary loss is added to the total model loss during training.
-Given $N$ experts indexed by $i=1$ to $N$ and a batch $\mathcal{B}$ with $T$ tokens, the auxiliary loss is computed as the scaled dot-product between vectors f and P,
+Given $N$ experts indexed by $i=1$ to $N$ and a batch $\mathcal{B}$ with $T$ tokens, the auxiliary loss is computed as the scaled dot-product between vectors $f$ and $P$,

 where $f_i$ is the fraction of tokens dispatched to expert $i$,

 and $P_i$ is the fraction of the router probability allocated for expert $i$, \footnote[2]{A potential source of confusion: $p_i(x)$ is the probability of routing token $x$ to expert $i$. $P_i$ is the probability fraction to expert $i$ across \emph{all tokens} in the batch $\mathcal{B}$.}